AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 * if you want to use HTTPS, then ensure you install a valid server certificate \(e.g. through [https://letsencrypt.org/\](https://letsencrypt.org/%29\)

+## 2. Port settings

+In order to access the database, we told the virtual machine to open port 80 for http and port 8080 to phpmyadmin.
+These settings were made in the Azure portal via `netwerkinterfaces > beveiligingsgroep > inkomende beveiligingsregels`.
+Two rules were added:

+1. A rule called http, which makes the server listen to port 80/TCP.
+2. A rule called phpmyadmin, which makes the server listen to port 8080/TCP.

+No rule was added for the database, so the database is only open to phpMyAdmin and RAP3, or from within its container.

-## 2. Installing Docker
+## 3. Installing Docker

 This step requires a server, so you must have finished section 1 successfully.
-Docker is used to simplify the deployment of RAP and make this installation portable to many different computers.
 To install docker I followed the following steps in the given order:

 | step | Linux command |
 | :--- | :--- |